chipxsd/stream-based-sync/stream-based-sync.md

 }
 ```

-With event merging process, client will try to reduce the edit distance of
+With event merging process, the client will try to reduce the edit distance of
 queued events, thus making the stream a little cleaner.

 ### 4.5 Conflict Resolution

-In concurrent systems a conflict arises every time two or more nodes (clients
+In concurrent systems, a conflict arises every time two or more nodes (clients
 in our scenario) work on the same resource at the same time, and one of the
 nodes takes the action before the other one does.
 You can also call this a
 race condition or even say that one of the nodes wasn't fully up-to-date